bigmlcom/bigml-csharp/doc/projects.md

 Projects
 ========

 A project is an abstract resource that helps you group related BigML resources.
 You can assign any resource to a pre-existing project (except for projects themselves).
-When a user assings a source or a dataset to a project all the subsequent resources created using it will belong to the same project.
+When a user assigns a source or a dataset to a project, all the subsequent resources created using it will belong to the same project.

 When using projects, resources will be organized in your Dashboard in project folders.
 If you change the project in the project selection bar the shown resources will change accordingly.
 To show all the resources or mix resources from different projects unselect any current project and set selector as “All”.

 Creating a project
 ------------------

 To create a project you don’t need to provide any information and BigML will give a default name to it.
-However, it’s recommended to set a mainingful name, description or tags to make it easy to work with.
+However, it’s recommended to set a meaningful name, description or tags to make it easy to work with.

 ``` {.csharp}
 using BigML;